Line 6 HX Stomp Review

 The HX Stomp has a USB connection for software updates and audio interface duties, if needed.

-Price and Overall Value
+Line 6 HX Stomp Price and Value

+There are several factors that give the HX Stomp an edge in the value department.
 First, it includes the same powerful effects and presets as the HX Effects, while also including the amp and cab blocks which the HX Effects lacked, which is how you can use it as a standalone rig without the need for external amps or cabs.
-The fact that it contains these mods that the HX Effects does not - while being smaller and cheaper - is really impressive.
+The fact that it contains these mods that the HX Effects does not (while being smaller and cheaper) is really impressive.

 As Line 6 multi-effects pedals go, the HX Stomp is one of the more affordable options.

+The HX Stomp’s versatility and sheer range of presets and effects make it a great choice for a wide range of guitar players and multi-instrumentalists.
 Its amp integration possibilities make it a good fit for both studio and live performance roles.
 The price would probably make it a risky option for beginners, so we'd recommend early intermediate players and higher in terms of skill level.

+And like we talked about in the tone section, styles with more clean tones are going to be particularly well-served by the HX Stomp.
 Let us know your thoughts about the HX Stomp in the comments below, and don’t hesitate to get in touch if you need any help setting yours up.

-Related Articles
+Related Line 6 Effects Articles

-Written by Bobby on Pedals and Comparisons
+Written by Bobby Kittleberger on Pedals & Comparisons